HashLips/hashlips_art_engine/documentation/other-blockchains/solana.md

 # Solana

-🧪 BETA FEATURE
+If you are building for Solana, all the image generation options in config.js are available and are the same.

-If you are building for Solana, all the image generation options in config are available and are the same.
+⚠️ Solana should always use a `startIndex` of `0`

 ### To set up your Solana specific metadata